Join an upcoming webinar

 - Requests that are processed asynchronously.
 For example, for many local payment methods such as iDEAL, the outcome of a payment request might take several hours to confirm.
-After we know whether the payment was successful, we send you a notification to inform you of this.
+After we know whether the payment was successful, we send you a webhook event to inform you of this.

-You can use notifications to automate business processes, for example order management or downloading reports for accounting.
+You can use webhooks to automate business processes, for example order management or downloading reports for accounting.

 Step 1: Expose an endpoint on your server